Guardians of the Galaxy (2008 team): Marvel Cinematic Universe

-The Guardians of the Galaxy appear in media set in the Marvel Cinematic Universe, initially consisting of Star-Lord, Gamora, Drax, Rocket, Groot, Mantis, and Nebula.
+The Guardians of the Galaxy appear in media set in the Marvel Cinematic Universe, initially consisting of Star-Lord, Gamora, Drax, Rocket, Groot, with the additions of Mantis and Nebula.
 After the original group eventually disbands, a new iteration is formed, consisting of Rocket, Groot, Cosmo, Kraglin, Adam Warlock, Phyla, and Blurp.
 Following their first appearance in their self-titled film, the Guardians make subsequent appearances in the films Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, and Guardians of the Galaxy Vol. 3 as well as The Guardians of the Galaxy Holiday Special.